Dear Security Architect,

 - Develop your professional network by having the opportunity to make individual, personal connections with other security professionals around the world who are experiencing the exact same things at the exact same time as you are so that you expand your safety net and source of ideas about how you do your job.

-…not days later when your brain is full and you can hardly remember what we talked about at the beginning of the course.
+…not days later when your brain is full and you can hardly remember what we talked about at the beginning.

-That also means that you get immediate access to any future updates and enhancements to the course or the course materials as we continue to evolve our practice and learn from you, the individual members of the cohort.
+That also means that you get immediate access to any future updates and enhancements to the program or the materials as we continue to evolve our practice and learn from you, the individual members of the cohort.

 So now, let's take a few minutes to talk about the…

-The course consists of 4 modules that are delivered over 7 weeks.
-The first module is special and is completed in half the time of the other 3, because its purpose is to establish a foundation on which the main course content will build.
+The program consists of 4 modules that are delivered over 7 weeks.
+The first module is special and is completed in half the time of the other 3, because its purpose is to establish a foundation on which the main program content will build.

-During the first week of the course, you will also be given a Level Setting exercise that asks you to complete a security architecture task based on what you know right now and using whatever techniques you prefer.
-Then, the week after the last module has been completed, you will be asked to complete a second Level Setting exercise so you can compare your efforts and be able to judge for yourself what you were able to get from the course.
+During the first week, you will also be given a Level Setting exercise that asks you to complete a security architecture task based on what you know right now and using whatever techniques you prefer.
+Then, the week after the last module has been completed, you will be asked to complete a second Level Setting exercise so you can compare your efforts and be able to judge for yourself what you were able to get from the program.

-Here’s a brief overview of each of the course modules and what will happen each week so you can see how this hybrid approach to the course works in practice, and you can get a feel for what the experience will be like once you choose to enroll.
+Here’s a brief overview of each of the program modules and what will happen each week so you can see how this hybrid approach works in practice, and you can get a feel for what the experience will be like once you choose to enroll.